mgutz/kohana-wp/README.md

 ### Install through Plugins in WordPress Admin

-This is a not yet released plugin.
+Plugin is not yet released.
 Please follow instructions in next section for now.

 ### Develop Using Edge Version